rinzool/airflow-extension/README.md

 > It is possible to customize style applied to highlighted DAG's in _Option page_.
 You just need to change the CSS style.

+### Color Navbar depending on environment

+It is possible to distinguish Airflow environment depending on URL to use a custom color for prod and/or staging.

+In settings section, it is possible to add a list of url (_csv format_) for prod and staging, and to define a dedicated color.

 ### Color Blind friendly

 It is possible to choose colors for each task state to use most appropriate set of colors depending on possible color blindness.